sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - excel/index.md

  In this tutorial you'll learn to:

-- upload new bank statements to the Sensible app
+- upload bank statements to the Sensible app
-- automatically extract from the statements using an out-of-the-box config from the open-source [Sensible configuration library](https://app.sensible.so/library/).
+- automatically extract from the statements using an out-of-the-box config
 - download the extracted data as Excel.

 Take the following steps: